eliezerraj/snipet-aws-go-dynamo-create-table/README.md

 3.2 Model 2 - WITH GSI

 Ex:
-go run . --table Invoice_Tenant --model 1
+go run . --table account --model 1

 or